sandramariamachon/cognitive_mashup/_posts/2020-09-11-To be or not to be mindfull.md

 ---
 title: 'To be or not to be Mindfull?'
 date: 2020-09-11 16:00:00
-description: Is the mindfulness hype based in science?
+description: Is the mindfulness hype based on science?
-featured_image: '/images/art/mind.jpg'
+featured_image: '/images/art/meditator-01.svg'
 ---

 ## To be or not to be Mindfull?